linroger/FinanceCompendium/III. Markets and Institutions/Market Structure/Modern Financial Markets and Institutions/Chapter 01 The value of the financial system.md

 But as Hong Kong stock prices surge to within striking distance of their 2009 peak, sucking in more and more investors, there are concerns among some fund managers that the market is getting too hot.

 So far this year some 53 companies have raised a combined \$23.9bn from IPOs in Hong Kong, according to data from Dealoric.
-That figure dwarfs the\$ 10.7bn raised in New York and 7bn in London.
+That figure dwarfs the \$10.7bn raised in New York and 7bn in London.

 With AIG alone set to raise at least 13.9bn from the listing of AIA, its Asian business, Hong Kong is now on track to trump its rivals Shanghai and Shenzhen in terms of deal volume in 2010.